anthony1x6000/ROBLOX2016stylus/unreleasedChanges.md

 - Recommended games fix (for my browser)
 - Fixed the width for the "[Back to private servers](https://imgur.com/a/JBuWZHp)" button.
 - Fixed game tile box shadows.
 (Added them on a higher layer)
-- Fixed the margins between the items in the catalog.
 - Small changes to the Catalog search bar
 ## Could be removed changes
 Changes could be removed because I don't yet know its effects on the rest of the website.